Religious Mayors, School Appointments, and Teenage Pregnancy: Results

-A potential concern is that results reflect general conservative ideology rather than specific religious orientation.
+\textbf{General Conservativeness} A potential concern is that results reflect general conservative ideology rather than specific religious orientation.
 Pentecostal parties' policy positions overlap substantially with non-religious conservative parties, making it difficult to distinguish the effects of Pentecostal religiosity per se from conservativeness.
 To address this, we examine close races between non-Pentecostal right-wing parties and other parties.

 We use the party classifications based on an average of expert surveys from \citet{tarouco2015partidos}.
-We classify as ``right-wing parties" all parties with a mean score of 5 or more, in a measure where 1 is the most left-wing and 7 the most right-wing.
-For comparison, PRB and PSC, the parties we consider linked to Pentecostalism, score 5.1 and 5.2, respectively.
+We classify as ``right-wing parties" all parties with a mean score of 5 or more, in a measure where 1 is the most left-wing and 7 the most right-wing.\footnote{The resulting right-wing parties are PSDC, PR, PRP, PP, and DEM.} For comparison, PRB and PSC, the parties we consider linked to Pentecostalism, score 5.1 and 5.2, respectively.
 We exclude any elections where both candidates were from either a right-wing party or a Pentecostal party.
 The resulting dataset contains 2{,}872 elections.

 Figure \ref{fig:right_wing} shows no statistically significant effects on teenage pregnancy or sexual education provision when non-Pentecostal conservative parties win.
-Beyond lacking statistical significance, point estimates are orders of magnitude smaller than for Pentecostal parties.
+The point estimate on teenage births is 0.016 (p = 0.937), and on sexual education in municipal schools is 0.003 (p = 0.930), both essentially zero and orders of magnitude smaller than for Pentecostal parties.
+Notably, the right-wing sample is four times larger (2{,}872 elections), providing substantially more statistical power than the Pentecostal analysis.
 This pattern suggests that effects are specifically tied to religious orientation rather than general conservative ideology, though we cannot completely rule out that Pentecostal parties differ from other conservatives in dimensions beyond religion.